 Licenses cost money.
 Duh…

-At a quick glance it seems like a stupid move as Android emulators are slow and buggy, they seem counterproductive, but when you get into the nitty-gritty of the situation you’ll actually find Android emulator to be superior.
+At a quick glance it seems like a stupid move as Android emulators are slow and buggy.
+But when you get into the nitty-gritty of the situation, you’ll find Android emulator to be superior.

 My use case is to run integration tests on them (mostly espresso), just over 1100 tests.
 Genymotion takes ~23 minutes to run all the tests.